Skip to content

 ATHLETICS

 Angelo State University competes in NCAA Division II athletics and is a member of the Lone Star Conference.
 ASU supports 15 intercollegiate men’s and women’s athletic teams, including football, basketball, baseball, softball, volleyball, tennis, soccer, golf, cross country, and track and field.
-ASU athletic venues for basketball and volleyball, football and track & field, softball, and baseball, as well as the athletics weight training facility, are among the best in all of Division II.
+ASU athletic venues for basketball and volleyball, football and track & field, soccer, softball, and baseball, as well as the athletics weight training facility, are among the best in all of Division II.
+Additionally, ASU recently opened the Angelo State Golf Complex, which includes a clubhouse, simulators and a short-game practice course for the women’s golf team.

 Angelo State’s official school mascot is Dominic the Rambouillet Ram, while costumed mascots Roscoe and Bella entertain at athletic events and many campus activities.
 The school colors are blue and gold, and all members of the Ram Family are encouraged to support the Rams and Rambelles.
 Students receive free admission to all home athletic events with their student ID.